 Make sure your online shop and social media content are optimised for mobile phones, too.
-Find a reliable shipping partner, and research about all the payment methods that an eMarketplace provides.
+Find a reliable eCommerce shipping partner, and research about all the payment methods that an eMarketplace provides.

-Note that although Thais tend to prefer bank transfer and cash-on-delivery13, they are open to other options.
+Note that although Thais tend to prefer bank transfer and cash on delivery13, they are open to other options.
 For instance, money transfer is gaining traction5 thanks to efforts to standardized QR codes across different financial service providers and platforms, as well as the government’s National E-Payment Master Plan.13

 Lazada Thailand, the country’s most popular eMarketplace, accepts the following payment methods:

 Tarad, a consumer-to-consumer marketplace with around 4.5 million average monthly visits11, allows mobile wallets and instalment payments, among other methods.

 Take advantage of the variety of payment methods so you can make your customers’ shopping experience more convenient.